 NOTE: Whether the associated QoS Flow(s) are removed from UE, NG-RAN, or only resource in NG-RAN is removed is up to implementation.

-7.2.4 Support of Local multicast service
+7.2.4 Support of Local multicast service and Location dependent multicast service

 7.2.4.1 General

-The procedures for Local multicast service contains the ones for Local multicast service with the location-dependent content, and the ones for limited local multicast service distribution, as described in clause 6.2.7.2.4.2 Support of multicast service with location-dependent content
+The clause captures the procedural enhancement to supportLocation-dependent MBS service and the Local MBS service described in clause 6.2.

+Editor's note: Procedures for the UE mobility between cells of one RAN node, e.g. when the UE leaves, enters or switches service areas due to mobility are ffs.
+For shared delivery it is FFS whether, the RAN node handles content switching due to mobility between service areas it serves autonomously or the core network needs notifications about this mobility to select new service areas.
+For the UE leaving a service area it is ffs whether the RAN node defers related notification for a grace period or the SMF defers removing UEs from the multicast session.
+Details require coordination with RAN

+7.2.4.2 Support of location-dependent multicast service

 7.2.4.2.1 UE join location dependent multicast session and establishment procedure